ALL YOU NEED TO KNOW ABOUT AIRLINE DRUG TESTING

 Who performs the drug and alcohol testing procedures?

 For drug testing, a DOT urinalysis procedure must be followed.
 Only certified collectors are allowed to perform the collection of urine samples from employees.
 They are trained to perform the testing procedure that meets DOT’s drug testing requirements, making sure that all samples reach the laboratory without signs of tampering.
+The AlcoScreen Alcohol Saliva Test (DOT Approved, 24 Tests) is one of the most popular alcohol tests among collections officers.

 FAA Random Drug Testing Requirements for Pilots